 Employee said, “That Is that what Dr Rigoni would say.
 She pays me to handle these kind of calls that come in and give the advice you need.”

-First time cat owner asked if declawing bad for the cat’s health and well being.
+Researcher asked if declawing bad for the cat’s health and well being.